-Self-assessment means the Tax Office uses the information you give on your tax return and any related schedules and forms to work out your refund or tax liability.
+Self-assessment means we use the information you give on your tax return and any related schedules and forms to work out your refund or tax liability.
 We do not take any responsibility for checking the accuracy of the details you provide, although our system automatically checks the arithmetic.